lorenzo-rovigatti/comp_bio_notes/quantum.md

 ## Implications and limitations

 The Kohn-Sham approximation is a powerful and practical method for implementing Density Functional Theory.
 By mapping the interacting electron problem onto a non-interacting system with the same electron density, it makes DFT calculations computationally tractable.
 In fact, DFT with the Kohn-Sham approximation can be applied to systems with hundreds or even thousands of atoms, from molecules to solids, and can provide a good balance between computational cost and accuracy, particularly with carefully chosen exchange-correlation functionals.
+Unfortunately, the choice of the functional greatly impacts the accuracy of the DFT calculations, and no single functional is universally accurate.

-However, the accuracy of DFT calculations depends heavily on the choice of exchange-correlation functional.
-No single functional is universally accurate, and for some systems (*e.g.*, strongly correlated materials), DFT may fail to provide reliable results.
+Moreover, for some systems (*e.g.*, strongly correlated materials), DFT may fail to provide reliable results.
 For instance, the most approximate functionals (*e.g.*, LDA and GGA) suffer from self-interaction errors, where an electron incorrectly interacts with itself.
 This can lead to inaccuracies, particularly in systems with localized states, such as transition metal oxides and open-shell molecules.
 Moreover, DFT is primarily a ground-state theory, and its application to excited states is limited.
 [Time-dependent DFT](https://en.wikipedia.org/wiki/Time-dependent_density_functional_theory) extends DFT to excited states, but it also inherits the limitations of the exchange-correlation functionals used.

 # The Hellmann-Feynman Theorem

 In the sections above I have sketched a way of solving the electronic problem and obtain the ground-state electron density.
 However, in *ab initio* simulations we have to also evolve the positions of the nuclei.
 How do we connect $n(r)$ to the forces acting on the nuclear degrees of freedom?
 The Hellmann-Feynman theorem provides a convenient and efficient way to compute these forces within the framework of quantum mechanics, without requiring the explicit calculation of the derivatives of the wavefunction.

-The theorem states that when a system is in an eigenstate of its Hamiltonian, the force on a nucleus can be calculated directly from the electron density and the external potential.
+The theorem states that when a system is in an eigenstate of its Hamiltonian, the forces acting on a nucleus can be calculated directly from the electron density and the external potential.
 This result greatly simplifies force calculations in Density Functional Theory (DFT) and other quantum mechanical methods, making it possible to efficiently perform simulations of atomic motion.

 :::{prf:theorem} The Hellmann-Feynman Theorem

 Consider a quantum system described by a Hamiltonian $\hat{H}(\lambda)$, which depends on a parameter $\lambda$ (*e.g.*, the position of a nucleus in a molecule or solid).
-Then, if $\psi(\lambda)$ is an eigenstate of the Hamiltonian with eigenvalue $E(\lambda)$, then the derivative of the eigenvalue with respect to the parameter $\lambda$ is given by the expectation value of the derivative of the Hamiltonian:
+If $\psi(\lambda)$ is an eigenstate of the Hamiltonian with eigenvalue $E(\lambda)$, then the derivative of the eigenvalue with respect to the parameter $\lambda$ is given by the expectation value of the derivative of the Hamiltonian:

 $$
 \frac{dE(\lambda)}{d\lambda} = \left\langle \psi(\lambda) \left| \frac{d\hat{H}(\lambda)}{d\lambda} \right| \psi(\lambda) \right\rangle.